johnpolacek/chicagotechevents.com/README.md

 Reject or approve, what does that sound like?
 I’ll give you a hint—our starter will generate a new build every time one of these gets merged.

-With [Netlify Functions](https://www.netlify.com/docs/functions/), we can create a Lambda endpoint that can issue a pull request to our project’s Github repository.
+We are going to deploy and host our site on [Netlify](https://www.netlify.com/) and with [Netlify Functions](https://www.netlify.com/docs/functions/), we can create a Lambda endpoint that can issue a pull request to our project’s Github repository.

+First, sign up for a Netlify Account and link it to your Github account.
+Add a new Github repo for the events list, and create a new Netlify site from the repo.

-First, we need to sign up for a [Github Developer account](https://developer.github.com/) to get access to their API.
+Next, sign up for a [Github Developer account](https://developer.github.com/) to get access to their API.

-Once you have an account and have added your app, you will need to [generate a token](https://github.com/settings/tokens/new) so the app can call the API.
+Once you have an account and have added a Netlify app from your events list Github repository, you will need to [generate a token](https://github.com/settings/tokens/new) so the app can call the API.
 When you generate the token, copy it because it will not be able to see it again.

 Go to your [Netlify App](https://app.netlify.com/sites/) and add the token as a Build Environment Variable in your app.